brunorijsman/rift-python/doc/deviations.md

 This is not expected to cause any interoperability issues with other implementations.
 Just is just a simplification of the internal state machine which does not change the external behavior in any observable way.

+**PRZ 8/18 Comment: The state changed between now and later is precisely the FSM event queue processing discussion we had today.
+I think having the event can be beneficial in couple things, first, each state can have different code in the action it executes for e.g. stats purposes, beside, the FSM has to return something when sending fails and if you have a separate action it makes for much simpler debugging since PROCESS_LIE is one big transition and can produce bunch of failures in real scenarios.
+Having said that, an implementation is _perfectly_ free to do what you suggest as long it exhibits external behaviour identical to the spec FSM.**

 ## Do not actually remove offers but mark them as removed

 There are various scenarios where a received LIE message contains the optional level field, but offer is removed anyway, such as: